binaryage/dirac-sample/readme.md

     js/window
     (doc filter)
     (filter odd? (range 42))
-    (in-ns)
-    (in-ns 'my.ns)

 If you see something very similar to the first screenshot at the top, you have Dirac running properly.

 **Congratulations!**

----

-TODO: outdated - review this!
+### Hello, World!

+Let's try to call `hello!` function from our namespace `dirac-sample.core`.

+    (dirac-sample.core/hello!
+"World")

+It worked `"Hello, World!"` was logged into the console (white background means that the logging was produced by javascript).
+But we got a warning: `Use of undeclared Var dirac-sample.core/hello! at line 1 &lt;dirac repl&gt;`.
+This is expected, because REPL environment has no idea that such function exits.
+It just blindly transpiled our command into javascript.

+As you probably know, you have to first eval namespace in the REPL context to make it aware of namespace content.

+    (require 'dirac-sample.core)

+Now you can call `(dirac-sample.core/hello!
+"World!")` (tip: use arrow up key to find it in console history) and it works without warnings.

+But still you have to type fully qualified name because currently you are in `cljs.user` namespace.
+To switch you can use `in-ns` special function.

+Let's try it:

+    (in-ns)

+You get an error `java.lang.IllegalArgumentException: Argument to in-ns must be a symbol.`.
+This is a Java exception from REPL side.
+ Execute `(doc in-ns)` to see the documentation for this special REPL function.
+It expects namespace name as the first argument.

+    (in-ns 'dirac-sample.core)
+    (hello!
+"Dirac")

+Should log `Hello, Dirac!` into the console.

+### Breakpoints

 You can also test evaluation of ClojureScript in the context of selected stack frame when paused on a breakpoint:

-1. set breakpoint to line 40 of `more.cljs` (on Mac, you can use use CMD+P to quickly open a file at source panel)
-2. click the "breakpoint test" button on the page
+1. click the "demo a breakpoint" button on the page
-3. debugger should pause on the line (similar to the second screenshot at the top)
+2. debugger should pause on the `(js-debugger)` line in the breakpoint-demo function

-You could notice that custom formatters are presented everywhere including inlined values in the source code.
+Custom formatters should be presented as inlined values in the source code.
 Also property names in the scope panel are sorted and displayed in a more friendly way.

 Now hit ESC to bring up console drawer.
 Make sure you are switched to Dirac REPL and then enter:

     js/rng

-You should see actual value of `rng` variable from local scope (formatted by custom formatters from cljs-devtools).
+You should see actual value `(0 1 2)` of the `rng` variable from local scope (formatted by custom formatters from cljs-devtools).
-Same way as you would expect when evaluating a Javascript command.
+Same way as you would expect when evaluating a Javascript command in breakpoint context.
 Actually you can try it.
 Hit "Page Up" to switch to Javascript console prompt and enter:

     rng

-This should return the same value.
+This should return the same output.

 And now return back to Dirac REPL by pressing "Page Up" again and enter:

-    (take 3 js/rng)
+    (str (map inc js/rng))

+You should get back a string `"(1 2 3)"`.

 This is a proof that Dirac REPL can execute arbitrary ClojureScript code in the context of selected stack frame.